Today's Wednesday • 11 mins read

 — By Dr. Sandip Roy.

-- “My friend is in a toxic relationship but won’t leave?”
+- “My friend is in a toxic affair but won’t get out?”

 Every relationship comes with an expiry date.
 Truer version: Every relationship comes with a finite period of normalcy and decency; beyond that, old habits take over the burdens of love and respect.